+Shoreham Cement Works - Drainage and Flood Risk Report 2018 ( available on request) Shoreham Cement Works - Preliminary Building Condition, Safety and Demolition Assessment 2018 ( available on request).
 UK air temperatures continue to rise with the strongest average monthly temperature increases being in the south east along with the Midlands and East Anglia.
 The analysis suggests that the south east will experience hotter, drier summers and warmer wetter winters with more extreme weather events.
 Sea level rise is also a factor to be considered given the location of the site on a tidal part of the River Adur.

 In terms of mitigation, generation of electricity from renewable sources is increasing in the South East.
 The Rampion Offshore Wind Farm Project visible from the Adur Valley will have an installed generating capacity of 665 MW and will make a further significant contribution towards renewable electricity generation in the south east.
+There are proposals to extend the Rampion wind farm.

 Flood risk mapping (Figure 4) shows that the site itself might be susceptible to groundwater and surface water flooding in places.
 The River Adur to the west has flood defences along its length but there is also a large flood zone associated with it.
+It is considered that the site to be at very low risk of flooding from rivers and the sea with all but the western fringes of site A in Flood Zone 1.